jku-win-dke/AISA-XMI-Mapper/README.md

 				sh:minCount 0 ;
 				sh:maxCount 1 ;
 			] .
 2. Connections to other UML classes are mapped into property shapes with the sh:minCount and sh:maxCount representing the cardinality of the relationship.
-If a role name is provided, this name is used for the sh:path.
-Otherwise, the sh:path name is combined of "the" + target class name.
+Depending on the model and specific case, sh:class or sh:node is used to specify the target.
+If a role name is provided, this name is used for sh:path.
+Otherwise, the sh:path name is a combination using the target class name.
 There is an exception of mapping connections: association classes.
 If an association class for a connection exists, the property of the UML class targets the association class and not the initial target class.
-Furthermore, the association class has a property added for the connection to the target class of the connection.
-Example of a normal connection to the class City and a connection with an association class to OrganisationAuthority of AirportHeliport:
+Furthermore, the association class has a property added for the connection to the target class.
+Example of a normal connection to the class aixm:City and a connection with an association class to aixm:OrganisationAuthority of aixm:AirportHeliport:

 		aixm:AirportHeliportTimeSlice
 			sh:property [